-The statement of net position presents financial information on all of the City's assets, liabilities, and deferred inflows/outflows of resources, with the difference reported as net position.
+The statement of net position presents financial information on all of the City's assets and, with the difference reported as net position.

 The statement of activities presents information showing how the City net position changed during the most recent fiscal year.
 All changes in net position are reported as soon as the underlying event giving rise to the change occurs, regardless of the timing of the related cash flows.
 Thus, revenues and expenses are reported for some items that will only result in cash flows in future fiscal periods (e.g., uncollected taxes and unused vacation leave).